mclaurinpd/website/_posts/2019-01-10-MadduxComp.md

 Just in case you aren't convinced because his IP is much higher than the other *control* pitchers, I also included the last column to show the best five year stretch of each pitcher's career.
 Once again, Maddux is at the top, and it's by a wide margin.
 Halladay would need a season of 7.4 mWAR just to match Maddux's best 5 year peak.
 That's incredible when you consider that Halladay is a shoo-in HOF pitcher in his own right.
 No other *control* pitcher has really come close to matching Maddux's career value and peak value.
 That's insane!
 Can we really expect Kershaw to put up great numbers by switching from a strikeout pitcher to a control pitcher?
 I don't think so.
 It's insulting to Maddux's career to say otherwise.

-All of that to say that that no, Kershaw can't and won't become Maddux-esque.
+All of that to say that no, Kershaw can't and won't become Maddux-esque.
 Maddux is one of a kind.
 So let's stop using the *Greg Maddux Comp* so much.
 Mad Dog deserves better.